Have you read anything good recently?

 Unwrapping the Names of Jesus: An Advent Devotional, Asheritah Ciuciu

 Through artful storytelling and thorough fact-checking, Michelle beautiful tells the stories of women who have impacted the kingdom of God throughout history.
 If you’re the mom of a girl, get this book.
 Seriously.
-(You can also watch Michelle and me talk about the book, role models, and womanhood in our hangout here.)

 This post contains my affiliate links.
 Thanks for supporting One Thing Alone!